krzychb/EspSaveCrash/readme.md

 EspSaveCrash is a handy little library that will keep automatically catching and saving crash information to ESP8266 module's flash in case it fails due to exception or software WDT.
 You will then be able to analyze the crash log and decode the stack trace using [ESP Exception Decoder](https://github.com/me-no-dev/EspExceptionDecoder).

-You will implement it in your sketch in two simple steps.
+You will implement it in your sketch in two simple steps:

 1. Include the library
   ```cpp